Morgan County, West Virginia

 Morgan County is a county located in the U.S. state of West Virginia.
 As of the 2020 census, the population was 17,063.
 Its county seat is Berkeley Springs.
 The county was formed in 1820 from parts of Hampshire and Berkeley Counties and named in honor of General Daniel Morgan, prominent soldier of the American Revolutionary War.
-The county and town of Bath are considered an excellent jumping off point for exploring the Potomac and Cacapon Rivers valleys just to the north and west.
-Along with also being a tourist destination hosting numerous local artists, mineral water spas, and a large amount of outdoor recreation that includes fishing, boating, wildlife, hunting, and mountain scenery.
-The region is known for the famed Apple Butter Festival held annually in October.
+The county and Town of Bath are considered excellent jumping-off points for exploring the Potomac and Cacapon Rivers just to the north and west, respectively.
+Also, the county is a tourist destination hosting numerous local artists, mineral water spas, and a large amount of outdoor recreation that includes fishing, boating, wildlife, hunting, and mountain scenery.
+The region is known for the famed Apple Butter Festival, which is annually held in October.
 Morgan County is also the home of an important silica mine, part of U.S. Silica.

 History

 Morgan County was created by an act of the Virginia General Assembly in February 1820 from parts of Berkeley and Hampshire counties.
 It was named in honor of General Daniel Morgan (1736–1802).
 He was born in Hunterdon County, New Jersey, and moved to Winchester, Virginia as a youth.
 He served as a wagoner in Braddock's Army during the campaign against the Native Americans in 1755.
 During the campaign, a British Lieutenant became angry with him and hit him with the flat of his sword.
 Morgan punched the Lieutenant, knocking him unconscious.
 Morgan was court-martialed for striking a British officer and was sentenced to 500 lashes.
 Morgan later joked that the drummer who counted out the lashes miscounted and he received only 499 lashes.
-For the rest of his life he claimed the British still owed him one.
+For the rest of his life, he claimed the British still owed him one.